ahnchive/ahnchive.github.io/index.md

 <!-- <br clear="left"/> -->
 <img src="{{ BASE_PATH }}/assets/drawing.jpg" style="margin-bottom: 10px; margin-top: 10px"/>

-I'm broadly interested in understanding how humans see the world.
+<div style="text-align: justify"> I'm broadly interested in understanding how humans see the world.
 How can we obtain a stable but flexible representation of the visual environment?
-What cognitive/neural algorithms need to be implemented in the artificial vision system to see like humans?
+What cognitive/neural algorithms need to be implemented in the artificial vision system to see like humans? </div>

 <!-- [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/> -->
-&nbsp;

 <div class="container">
 <h4><a name="contact"></a>contact</h4>